Intera/jquery.contenttitle/readme.md

 # jquery.contenttitle
 Setup input fields\elements that have their title as content.

-- Empty field on click
+Much like the HTML5 placeholder functionality - but jQuery powered.

-- If content null - reset to title
+- If content empty - reset to title
-- If content not null - leave new content untouched
+- If content not empty - leave it untouched
+- If content is title, On focus - empty the field

 Additional features:
-- Adds class if title is displayed (for example for displaying the title in different color)
-- Works for input, select, textarea and maybe others
 - Setup multiple elements at once
-- The content title is displayed on hover by the browser if the ``title`` attribute is used
+- Adds a class when the title is displayed.
+For example for displaying the title in a different color.
+- Works for <input>, <select>, <textarea> and maybe others
+- If the title attribute is used, the browser automatically displays a tooltip for it on hover.

 # Dependencies
 - jQuery